Paul-Passeron/RockerAllocator/README.md

 Keeps track of allocated pointers and has a scope system which handles the freeing of memory

-If you only care about the interface, you xan just include the file as is but if you want to include the function definitions as well, you must define ```ROCKER_ALLOC_IMPLEMENTATION``` before including the header.
+If you only care about the interface, you can just include the file as is but if you want to include the function definitions as well, you must define ```ROCKER_ALLOC_IMPLEMENTATION``` before including the header.

 example: